Do join us for our Sunday morning service at 10.30 am

 What happens in a communion service?

-On the 3rd Sunday of the month, at the end of the main service we go into a simple service of communion, where we particularly remember the death of the Lord Jesus.
+On the 1st Sunday of each month at the end of the evening service, and the 3rd Sunday of the month at the end of the morning service we go into a simple service of communion, where we particularly remember the death of the Lord Jesus.
 The bread is passed round the congregation, then small glasses of alcohol-free wine are taken around by the people serving.

 If you are a baptised member of the church at Kesgrave and are walking in fellowship with the Lord and with fellow believers, you are very welcome to participate.
 Also, if you are visiting us, and have been baptised as a believer by immersion and are a member of another church and are walking in fellowship with the Lord, we would also invite you to join us.
 But even if you aren’t participating, you are very welcome to stay with us and watch this part of the service.

 What happens at a Sunday evening meeting?

 We are meet at the church each Sunday evening at 6.00pm for a short service, including a short meditation from the Bible, one or two hymns or songs, and a time of prayer.
 We finish by 7.00pm.
 Anyone is welcome to join us, and you can also join us over Zoom: Meeting ID 164-135-633